hijoput4/SharingWare/readme.md

 ### 19- How can I download spotify songs / playlists?

-    Use: https://lrepacks.net/repaki-programm-dlya-interneta/710-deezloader-remix-repack-amp-portable.html , Download Deemix, check if it logs in.. if not, see (.18) and set it up in the options login menu.
+    Use: https://www.reddit.com/r/Sharingware/comments/1eroutj/deemix_fixed_version, Download Deemix, see (.18) and set it up in the options login menu.
 Then copy the Spotify playlist into the search bar in Deemix.
 If the playlist is public, it will crawl the songs and wrap a download for you using the Deezer versions.
     Use: https://doubledouble.top/  (down 9 out of 10 times)